WordPress/gutenberg/packages/components/src/tree-grid/README.md

 ###### setSize

-An integer value that represents the total number of items in the set ... that is the total number of items at this specific level of the hierarchy.
+An integer value that represents the total number of items in the set, at this specific level of the hierarchy.

 -   Type: `Number`
 -   Required: Yes